jimbrig/JimsObsidianVault/Inbox/Azure Naming Tool.md

 ## Background

-The tool was originally developed as a [[PowerShell]] utility for providing a way for users to generate [[Azure]] resource names matching company conventions.
+The tool was originally developed as a [[Reference/Technology/Programming/Command Line/Shell/PowerShell/PowerShell]] utility for providing a way for users to generate [[Azure]] resource names matching company conventions.

 ***